Our classic book Farms of Tomorrow Revisited continues to support the development of healthy farm & food community linkages.

 By now, more than 30 years after beginning in Japan, Europe, the USA and elsewhere, CSA farms are in every part of the world.
 Farms of Tomorrow Revisited has been translated into German, Russian, Japanese, Korean, and now the new Mandarin edition.
 The new translation of our book will join Elizabeth Henderson’s influential CSA book, Sharing the Harvest, which has already been published in Chinese.

-The Chinese edition of Farms of Tomorrow Revisited has been translated and is published by the Anthroposophy Education Foundation in Taiwan in agreement with the original and current US publisher, the Biodynamic Association.
+The Chinese edition of Farms of Tomorrow Revisited was translated and is published by the Anthroposophy Education Foundation in Taiwan in agreement with the original and current US publisher, the Biodynamic Association.
 The Chinese edition is being promoted through Facebook.

 Our community circle existed in time for just 91 minutes during Tierra Viva (Farming the Living Earth), the hemisphere-wide conference that was summoned into being by the Biodynamic Association.
 But over those 91 minutes the 30+ people in the workshop circle brainstormed a resourceful vision for CSA farms going forward.